catalinred/catalinred.github.com/_posts/2020-03-20-html-replaced-void-elements.markdown

 - I stumbled upon [this issue](https://www.w3.org/Bugs/Public/show_bug.cgi?id=28904) on the need to add an exhaustive list of replaced elements [to the specs](https://html.spec.whatwg.org/multipage/rendering.html#replaced-elements).
 That [happened](https://github.com/whatwg/html/pull/2857) eventually, it just took a bit longer.

-- On the [W3C vs WHATWG](https://lists.w3.org/Archives/Public/www-archive/2014Apr/0034.html) matter, here's something from 2014 in order to better understand the *versus* wording.
-Hopefully, things are going in the right direction now, as in 2019, [W3C and the WHATWG have signed an agreement](https://www.w3.org/blog/2019/05/w3c-and-whatwg-to-work-together-to-advance-the-open-web-platform/) to collaborate on the development of a single version of the HTML and DOM specifications.
+- On the [W3C vs WHATWG](https://lists.w3.org/Archives/Public/www-archive/2014Apr/0034.html) matter, hopefully, things are going in the right direction now, as in 2019, [W3C and the WHATWG have signed an agreement](https://www.w3.org/blog/2019/05/w3c-and-whatwg-to-work-together-to-advance-the-open-web-platform/) to collaborate on the development of a single version of the HTML and DOM specifications.

 ## Conclusion